Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/unicode-overview/essay.md

 - acknowledgment that the facial-diacritic model does not preserve stable writer-selected symbol identity cleanly
 - acknowledgment that spatial composition remains unresolved
 - honest technical discussion of collation, compatibility, and migration
-- a concrete path for renewed discussion with the support of a voting member
+- a concrete path for renewed discussion only if meaningful technical and institutional interest actually exists

 That is the minimum honest starting point.